 Ryuya Fukunaga Lab

-The Fukunaga Lab uses multidisciplinary approaches to understand the cell biology, biogenesis and function of small silencing RNAs from the atomic to the organismal level.
-The lab studies how small silencing RNAs, including microRNAs (miRNAs), small interfering RNAs (siRNAs) and piwi-interacting RNAs (piRNAs), are produced and how they function.
-Mutations in the small RNA genes or in the genes involved in the RNA pathways cause many diseases, including cancers.
-We use a combination of biochemistry, biophysics, fly genetics, cell culture, X-ray crystallography and next-generation sequencing to answer fundamental biological questions and also potentially lead to therapeutic applications to human diseases.
+The Fukunaga Lab uses multidisciplinary approaches to understand the cell biology, biogenesis and function of RNA-binding proteins and small silencing RNAs from the atomic to the organismal level.
+The lab studies (1) biology and molecular functions and mechanisms of uncharacterized RNA-binding proteins, and (2) how small silencing RNAs, including microRNAs (miRNAs), small interfering RNAs (siRNAs) and piwi-interacting RNAs (piRNAs), are produced and function.
+Mutations in the RNA-binding protein and small RNA genes cause many diseases, including cancers.
+We use a combination of biochemistry, Drosophila genetics, molecular biology, cell culture, and next-generation sequencing, to answer fundamental biological questions and also potentially lead to therapeutic applications to human diseases.